All these exams would be held twice a year and sadly CBSE will no more be the convener body anymore.

-4. All the exams will be conducted in online mode.
+4. All the exams are being conducted in online mode.

-5. To proffer more opportunities to candidates, the NTA will hold all the exams twice a year.
+5. To proffer more opportunities to candidates, the NTA is to hold all the exams twice a year.
 The aspirants will have more chances to showcase their talent and ensure their selections.

-6. The Rural Area Students will be greatly benefitted with this decision.
-As NTA will locate the exam centers at sub-district/district level.
+6. The Rural Area Students are to be benefitted greatly with this decision.
+As NTA is to locate the exam centers at sub-district/district level.
 Sooner, it may also start the training sessions of such candidates to take online tests effectively.

 7. The agency will also bring in high reliability, standardized difficulty level to assess the aptitude, intelligence and problem-solving abilities of the students.